 Saturday, 16 December 2017

-The bullied takes on Goliath in the true horror stories in modern Paris part 53
+The true horror stories in modern Paris part 44

 Under the early morning sun, if felt like the fatal nightmare did not really happen.
 But the machines in the restaurant were still there plugged on and the air in my apartment seemed heavy and dark.
 I marched in and opened the windows.
 It may at least release the electromagnet.
 I quickly gathered things I would need to stay elsewhere and then contacted my lawyer.
 My mobile was not working so I needed to rely on my fixed phone.
 In Paris there is hardly a public phone around.

 Following the advice of my lawyer I made a booking at a hospital and arranged an electrician to check my apartment.
 The police may be witness to excess noise but they would have no device to measure electricity flood.
 Mr. Pride, Mme.
 Empathy and Mr. Justice would claim there may have been the failure of the electric system in my apartment.
 I may have been inside my contaminated apartment for just 30 minutes, but already I started to feel the effect of the electric contamination.
 By the time I reached the hospital my palpation had jumped to 98 per minute.
 The hospital recorded high fever too.
 I was absolutely sick that they did blood test on me.
 They found nothing.
 And yet after 4 hours all the symptoms subsided all of sudden.
 I was convinced that my room was contaminated, but I had to return for my computer in order to book a room.